tapis-project/Smart-Data_Collection_for_sensor_networks/_episodes/02-connecting_to_jupyter.md

 objectives:
 - "Use Google Co-lab to access a Jupyter notebook for Smart-Data collection for sensor networks."
 ---

-# Creating a Jupyter notebook server with MyBinder

-We will use MyBinder to deploy and access a Jupyter notebook with python scripts demonstrating the usage of the Tapis Streams API.

-## Deploying a Jupyter notebook server using MyBinder

-Go to the [MyBinder](https://mybinder.org/v2/gh/scleveland/Smart-Data_Collection_for_sensor_networks_notebook/HEAD?labpath=Smart-Data_Collection_for_sensor_networks.ipynb) notebook link in a web browser.

-This should launch a jupyter environment with all the dependencies and notebook for this workshop.

-# Alternate Method: Using Google Co-lab
+# Running a Jupyter notbook using Google Co-lab

-If MyBinder has some issues or you prefer Google Co-lab you can go to colab in the browser https://colab.research.google.com/ and login with you google account.
-You should be presented with a dialog and you can select the Github tab and paste in the following URL https://github.com/CI-TRACS/Smart-Data_Collection_for_sensor_networks_notebook and then hit the search icon.
+In this tutorial we will show you how to run the Jupyter notebools using [Google Co-lab] (https://colab.research.google.com/) and login with you google account.
+You should be presented with a dialog and you can select the Github tab and paste in the following [URL](https://github.com/tapis-project/Smart-Data_Collection_for_sensor_networks_notebook) and then hit the search icon.
 You will then be shown a list of files you can select Smart-Data_Collection_for_sensor_networks.ipynb file and the the far button on the left (Open notebook in new tab).

 Now you need to install the 3 python library dependences in the colab.
 Add a code cell at the top of the notebook and paste the following in that cell and run it.